CW-Jesse/valheim-betterfps/CW_Jesse.BetterFPS/README.md

 ### Thank You

-- nightshade221 (Max), Tquilarius, and 1 more for being a patron and providing a community!
+- nightshade221 (Max), Tquilarius, and 1 more for being patrons!
+- monolithtma, ZeroKMD, and Cheb for providing feedback!
 - [spot reserved for people who submit error logs]